OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-19.md

 ## Acts 19:37

-You have brought these men here, though they have neither robbed temples nor blasphemed our goddess.
+You have brought these men here, though they have neither desecrated temples nor spoken against our goddess.

 ## Acts 19:38